eviefp/eviefp.github.io/_unpublished/2019-02-16-quantifiers.md

 example above could be written as `∑_intro 11 (11 > 10)`, assuming there
 exists a type `>` which expresses the greater-than relationship.

+Please note that the above example is a simplification and going into the details of how an inductive type for `>` works is beyond the scope of this post.

 ## Dependent Product

 Dependent products (∏) are the type theoretic equivalent of universal